-Our clinical development programs are focused on advancing therapies for unmet medical needs in cardiovascular diseases.
-Our CLI program is currently in phase 2b clinical development, and we expect it to advance to Phase 3 development in 2011.
+Our clinical development programs are focused on advancing therapies for unmet medical needs in severe, chronic ischemic cardiovascular diseases.
+We have completed our Phase 2b clinical trial in CLI and we expect it to advance to a Phase 3 development program in 2011.
+Our CLI development program has received Fast Track Designation from the FDA.
 Our DCM program is in early Phase 2 clinical development and is focused on achieving proof of concept in this indication.
+Our DCM development program has received Orphan Disease Designation from the FDA.

 Results to date in our clinical trials may not be indicative of results obtained from subsequent patients enrolled in those trials or from future clinical trials.
-Further, our future clinical trials may not be successful or we may not be able to obtain the required Biologic License Application, or BLA, approval to commercialize our products in the United States in a timely fashion, or at all.
+Further, our future clinical trials may not be successful or we may not be able to obtain the required Biologic License Application (BLA) approval to commercialize our products in the United States in a timely fashion, or at all.
+See "Risk Factors" contained in this prospectus supplement beginning on page S-8